Masidi Manjun

-Masidi bin Manjun (born 1 June 1951) is a Malaysian politician, lawyer and public administrator who has served as the State Minister of Finance of Sabah since January 2023 and State Minister of Local Government and Housing of Sabah from September 2020 to January 2023 in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Member of the Sabah State Legislative Assembly (MLA) for Karanaan since March 2004.
+Masidi bin Manjun (born 2 June 1950) is a Malaysian politician, lawyer and public administrator who has served as Deputy Chief Minister II of Sabah since December 2025, State Minister of Finance of Sabah since January 2023 and State Minister of Local Government and Housing of Sabah from September 2020 until January 2023 in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor, as well as Member of the Sabah State Legislative Assembly (MLA) for Karanaan since March 2004.
 He was the state COVID-19 spokesman and coordinating minister of the GRS state government of Sabah.
 During the COVID-19 pandemic, he spoke frequently on the response of Sabah towards the pandemic.
-On 13 January 2023, Joachim Gunsalam took over the duties from him.
 He is a member of Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the GRS coalition.
 He has served as the Deputy President of GAGASAN since February 2023.
-He also served as the State Deputy Chairman of the Malaysian United Indigenous Party of Sabah from April 2019 to his resignation from the party in December 2022 and Chairman of the Board of Directors of the Universiti Malaysia Sabah (UMS) from August 2020 to January 2021.
+He previously served as the State Deputy Chairman of the Malaysian United Indigenous Party of Sabah from April 2019 to his resignation from the party in December 2022 and Chairman of the Board of Directors of the Universiti Malaysia Sabah (UMS) from August 2020 to January 2021.